ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ###### 10.9.1.2.5 Introspection Query Complexities

-The query complexity validation is currently not applied to introspection queries.
-This might change in future releases.
+The introspection queries will have the `defaultFieldComplexity` per each field.
+This cannot be overriden.

+> **Note:** When the maximum query complexity value is set to a lower value, tools such as GraphiQL may fail to generate the schema from a

 ##### 10.9.1.3 Response for Invalid Document with Exceeding Max Query Complexity